tsaarni/kind-ps/README.md

 ## Introduction

 This Python script identifies the host PID for a process running inside a pod in a [Kind](https://kind.sigs.k8s.io/) Kubernetes cluster.
-It uses `docker exec` to run [`crictl`](https://kubernetes.io/docs/tasks/debug/debug-cluster/crictl/) on the Kind node to list the pods and containers running on the node.
+It uses `docker exec` to execute [`crictl`](https://kubernetes.io/docs/tasks/debug/debug-cluster/crictl/) on the Kind node to list the pods and containers running on the node.
 It then navigates through `/sys/fs/cgroup/` and the nested cgroups to find the host PIDs.
-Finally `/proc/` is used to retrieve the process details.
+Finally `/proc/` is used to get the process details.

 The script requires only Python and does not depend on any external packages.
 Since it directly accesses the `cgroup` and `proc` filesystems, it works only on Linux hosts where `kind` is executed and is not compatible with MacOS.

-## Usage

 ```
 usage: kindps [-h] [-o {tabular,json}] [--debug] [-v] docker_filter [pod_filter]